w3c/wai-tutorials/content/forms/labels.md

 When HTML5 form fields are used, a virtual keyboard appears making it easier to input data.
 For example, a `number` field shows a numeric keyboard, a `date` field a native date picker.

-While some designs want visual field labels to be dropped, users prefer visible labels as they make the form easier to understand.
+Sometime designers propose not including visual field labels.
+However, most users prefer or even need visible labels to understand the form.